rpede/MobileProgramming24/_backend_as_a_service/chat2.md

 - **iOS** `ios/Runner/Info.plist`
 - **Android** `android/app/src/main/AndroidManifest.xml`

-Deep links are a way to link to app content.
+Deep links are a way to link to something within an app.
 The platform (iOS/Android) needs to know that a link resolves to our app.
-This way we configure it is inherently platform specific.
+This way we configure deeps links is inherently platform specific.

 # Missing code

 [Complete set of code of this chat app](https://github.com/supabase-community/flutter-chat/tree/with_auth)

 There are a couple of code snippets missing from the tutorial.
+They are listed here:

 `lib/components/user_avatar.dart`